Sorry, you need to enable JavaScript to visit this website.

 National Employment Service and the Job Seeking Club

 The most significant service that can be used by every job seeker is the job-seeking counsel of the National Employment Service (Nemzeti Foglalkoztatási Szolgálat) and the Job Seeking Club (Álláskereső Klub).
 The job-seeking counsel is for those who would like to work, whose working aims are clear and reasonable but who have no knowledge and practice in job-seeking.
-There is a training available, which presents job seeking techniques, and a three-week-long Job Seeking Club, as well.
+There is training available, which presents job-seeking techniques, and a three-week-long Job Seeking Club, as well.

 The National Career Guidance Portal